skoczen/mycelium/mycelium/apps/rewrite/README.md

 Dependencies
 ============
 - Django >= 1.3
+- south, if you'd like to use the migrations (we'll maintain any schema changes in it.)

+For the tests:
-- django_sane_testng
+- django_sane_testing
 - qi_toolkit : Some of the tests, etc depend on the helper functions in the toolkit.
 Long term, we'll either remove the dependency, or integrate it in a more stable/reliable way.
-- south, if you'd like to use the migrations (we'll maintain any schema changes in it.)
+- maybe some other dependencies?
+We're using it within a pretty heavy functional testing structure, so it's possible something has been missed.
+Please file an issue if so.

 Installation
 ============